-- 4. The SCD informs the strategic dialogue between the World Bank Group and its clients about priority areas for WBG engagement.
-The SCD is a diagnostic exercise conducted by the WBG in close consultation with national authorities, the private sector, and other stakeholders, as appropriate.
+- 4. The CPF is not an analytical document, but it is based upon systematic and evidence-based analysis.
+It is underpinned by an SCD, which informs the strategic dialogue between the World Bank Group and its clients about priority areas for World Bank Group engagement.
+The SCD is a diagnostic exercise conducted by the WBG in close consultation with national authorities, the private sector and other stakeholders, as appropriate.
 It presents a systematic assessment of the constraints a country has to address and the opportunities it can embrace to accelerate progress toward the goals of ending extreme poverty and promoting shared prosperity in a sustainable way.
 It is not limited to areas or sectors where the WBG is currently active or where the WBG expects immediate country demand. - 5.
 The SCD presents the best possible analysis based upon available evidence.
-It includes a thorough discussion of the drivers of poverty reduction and the constraints the country faces in achieving the inclusive growth needed to attain a sustainable reduction in extreme poverty and increase in shared prosperity.
+It includes a thorough discussion of the drivers of poverty reduction, issues of sustainability and constraints faced by the country to achieving the inclusive growth needed to attain a sustainable reduction of extreme poverty and increase in shared prosperity.
 The SCD identifies a set of priorities through which a country may best achieve the poverty reduction and shared prosperity goals and serves as the reference point for consultations when developing the CPF.